 So, today is my birthday and because we're at the beach in Carlsbad, I don't have all my usual kitchen tools.
 So I'm taking it back to my original birthday cakes because I can easily make this One Bowl Chocolate Cake in the tiny kitchen of our hotel that sits on the beach.
 I don't need it to be fancy because I'm just going to eat it.
 All this cakes needs to do is taste good - and it does!
 Make this next time you're just craving cake or don't feel like getting out the turn table, frosting scraper and piping bag.
 And, the rainbow sprinkles are of course made without any artificial colors and we now carry them in the bakery for all your sprinkle needs.

-In the bowl of your stand mixer with paddle attachment (or just a mixing bowl with wooden spoon or spatula), add the cake flour, cocoa, vanilla bean, baking powder and sea salt and stir together.
+In the bowl of a stand mixer with the paddle attachment (or just a mixing bowl with wooden spoon or spatula), add the cake flour, cocoa, vanilla bean, baking powder and sea salt and stir together.

 Add the sugar, eggs, oil and heavy whipping cream and mix together to combine completely.
 Mix or stir until you have a smooth batter.

-Grease and flour a 9 x 13 baking pan.
+Grease and flour a 9 x 13-inch baking pan.
 Pour batter in and spread evenly.

 Once the cake has cooled, start the icing.

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, powdered sugar, cream and vanilla extract.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar, cream and vanilla extract.
 Mix on low until combined, then speed mixer up to high for 1 minute or until light and fluffy.